avanwouwe/citadel-browser-agent/docs/dashboard/events-dashboard.md

 The Event Dashboard shows the most recent events that have been logged and sent to the Security Operations Centre of your organisation.

-If an account no longer exists, or if Citadel is incorrectly raising it as unsafe, you can remove it using the 🗑 icon.
+If information is truncated you can make it appear by hovering your mouse over it.

 ![Device Dashboard Screenshot](/img/screenshot/screenshot-dashboard-events.png)